-If your server has a RAID adapter installed, use the configuration method supplied with the RAID adapter to view or change SCSI settings for devices attached to the adapter.
+If your server has a RAID adapter installed, use the configuration method supplied with the RAID adapter to view or change SCSI settings for attached devices.

 Starting the SCSISelect utility program

 To start the SCSISelect utility program:

 - 1. Turn on the server. - 2.
 When the <<< Press <CTRL> for SCSISelectTM Utility! >>> prompt appears, press Ctrl+A.